A quotient criterion for syzygies in equivariant cohomology: Relation to previous work

 \section{Relation to previous work}

-In this section we list several connections between our results and previous work.
-The assumptions on $T$-manifolds stated at the beginning of Section~\ref{sec:decomposition} remain in place.
-See Remark~\ref{rem:orbit-space-orbifold} for our use of Poincaré duality for the orbit space~$X/T$.
+In this section we point out several connections between our results and previous work and show that many results concerning the freeness and torsion-freeness of equivariant cohomology have natural extensions to all syzygy orders.
+The blanket assumptions on \(T\)-manifolds stated in Section\nobreakspace \ref {sec:blowup} remain in force.